bio-miga/miga/manual/part2/input.md

 Sequencing reads already processed to remove low quality or other artifacts.
-MiGA can handle different sequencing technologies, but it has been optimized for short reads.
+MiGA can handle different sequencing technologies, but has been optimized for short reads.

 - **Format**: FastA, optionally gzipped (with .gz extension)
 - **Workflow step**: [Trimmed FastA](../part5/workflow.md#trimmed-fasta)